The Rivoli: Venue layout and design

 The venue is divided into three main areas, the front, the upstairs and the back.
 The front of the venue has a bar along most of its west wall.
 The east side of the front room, separated from the bar by a dividing wall, are tables for dining.
 Upstairs there is a pool hall with 11 vintage and antique tables.
 The space is large and sometimes dance nights or private parties are hosted there.
 The back room of the venue contains a stage at the back.
 There is a smaller bar in the back room, and some bar seating along the side walls.

 The audience area is sometimes open for standing room, sometimes tables and chairs are set up, and sometimes chairs are set up in rows.
 Seating is rarely assigned or reserved.
 Patrons are typically free to eat or drink in the front room without paying for admission to shows.
-The Rivoli's menu is known for an eclectic and upscale motif.

 The Rivoli sign, seen outside the club on Queen Street West, features the handwriting of musician Mary Margaret O'Hara.

 History

 Launched in 1982 by the hospitality entrepreneurs Andre Rosenbaum, David Stearn, and Jeff Strasburg (already partners, since 1978, in Queen Mother Cafe down the street), their new venture the Rivoli almost immediately became synonymous with Toronto's 1980s black-garbed Queen West scene.
-Mike Myers' Saturday Night Live German club character Dieter was inspired by a Rivoli waiter.
-This reputation waned as the club's clientele became more eclectic and upscale, but the Rivoli's atmosphere is still unique.
+Mike Myers’ Saturday Night Live German club character Dieter was inspired by a Rivoli waiter.
+This reputation waned as the club's clientele became more eclectic and upscale.